Foot whipping: Regional

-Foot whipping was common practice as means of disciplinary punishment in different kinds of institutions throughout Central Europe until the 1950s, especially in German territories.
+Foot whipping was common practice as means of disciplinary punishment in different kinds of institutions throughout Central Europe until the 1950s, especially in German territories.Bastinado was practiced in the Third Reich era.
+In several German and Austrian institutions it was still practised during the 1950s.

 In German prisons this method consistently served as the principal disciplinary punishment.
-Throughout the Nazi era it was frequently used in German penal institutions and labour camps.
+Throughout the Nazi era, it was frequently used in German penal institutions and labour camps.
 It was also inflicted on the population in occupied territories, notably Denmark and Norway.

-In Greece, during the Greek junta period, in a 1967 survey 83% of the inmates in Greek prisons reported about frequent infliction of bastinado.
+In Greece, during the Greek junta period, in a 1967 survey, 83% of the inmates in Greek prisons reported about frequent infliction of bastinado.
 It was also used against rioting students.
 In Spanish prisons 39% of the inmates reported about this kind of treatment.
 The French Sûreté reportedly used it to extract confessions.
-The British used it in Palestine, and the French in Algeria.
+The British used it in Palestine, and the French used it in Algeria.
 Within Colonial India it was used to punish tax offenders.

 Bastinado is still practised in penal institutions of several countries around the world.